Hello! My name is Witticaster and this is my personal website, where I archive my drawings and show off all the stuff I

 I eventually ended up on an enormous self-improvement journey.
 It was long, it was incredibly painful, and I didn’t get much art done.
 But things got better!
 And slowly, my dreams began to recover too.
 I began to wonder if, perhaps, I could give my failed art career a second try.

 One thing I realized was that I never had much artistic confidence because most of my popularity came from fanart.
-People paid attention to me because I drew Pikachu, not because I was anything special on my own.
+I felt like people only paid attention to me because I drew Pikachu, not because I was anything special on my own.
 I told myself that I hadn’t “earned” any of my fame and was just riding on the brand recognition of more successful people.
 This self-doubt had sabotaged me my whole life.

 So as a homage to my childhood dream, and a kind of challenge to myself, I signed up to sell artwork at an anime convention… but I only offered original works, no fanart.
 To nobody’s surprise but my own, I hit it out of the park and turned a profit at my very first convention.

 That experience gave me hope for the first time in, well, my whole life.
-Maybe I was worth something after all!
+Maybe my drawings were worth something after all!
 I signed up to sell at more conventions, and began gingerly approaching art as a career instead of a hobby.
 Even doing it on the side of my “normal” job, it was profoundly fulfilling.
-I became more and more successful in the convention circuit, and after several years, my convention income was so successful that I decided to quit my normal job to do it full-time.
+I became more and more successful in the convention circuit, and after several years, my convention income was so good that I decided to quit my normal job to do it full-time.
 I was ecstatic!